Month 11, Day 30, Monday 8:45 a.m.

 “What I…want?”
 The girl’s attention had completely fallen away from the spell, and she was biting her lower lip as if nervous, looking back at Sebastien with big, limpid eyes.

-‘Has no no one ever explained how spellcasting works to the girl, or is she simply stupid?
-Either way, I refuse to spend the rest of the class explaining the basic concepts.
+‘Has no one ever explained how spellcasting works to this girl, or is she simply stupid?
+Either way, I refuse to spend the rest of class explaining the basic concepts.
 She should not be in this class with such a marked inability to focus,’ Sebastien thought with some distaste.
 “Yes,” she said aloud.
 “You want to keep the ball from moving.
 But specifically, you must want to keep the ball from moving more than I want to move it.
 You must want it more clearly and purely than I want it.
 You want me to fail at moving it, because there is no space within the conceptualization of your Will for me to succeed.
 Smarter, not just harder, as they say.”

 Cynthia was blushing brightly.
 “You’re so smart, Sebastien.
 Thank you for helping me.”

 Sebastien noted the bright red of the other girl’s face.
 ‘I hope she doesn’t believe such an attitude is attractive.
 Perhaps she has enough sense to be embarrassed to be so openly incompetent that she is seen to need advice from a classmate, especially a no-name like me.
 But flattery from someone so mediocre is unlikely to gain my favor.
 If she was going to be so shy and embarrassed, why ask to partner with me?
 Well, perhaps she was pressured into it by some kind of dare or bullying from her friend group.’
-She settled back with a nod and instead of the scathing, impatient remarks she wanted to make, said instead, “I’m sure you can do it, Cynthia.
+She settled back with a nod, and instead of the scathing, impatient remarks she wanted to make, said, “I’m sure you can do it, Cynthia.
 Just focus.”
 Sebastien gave herself a mental pat on the back for her restraint and patience.

 It took Cynthia a few more tries, but she did manage to improve.
 It still wasn’t enough to best Sebastien.